 - Creating accessible, clearly labeled directions that inspire interest.

-It sounds so easy in theory, but in truth, our webpages have been confusing our online guests since, well, 1992?
+It sounds so easy in theory, but in truth, why are our webpages only converting at an average of 2.8% in the US?

 While You’re Here, Go There Now

 The trick to optimizing calls to action is to present the action at the precise moment when your website visitor is most interested in taking the next step.

 If a user is met with a call to action before any information, do you think they are going to click on it?

 If the landing page isn’t what a user expected, every time you present another opportunity to leave the page, your user may not trust that you can help them solve their problem.